parzival-space/audiovizbd/README.md

 ## Themes

-You can customize the color of the visualiser by changing this variable in your theme:
+You can customize the color of the visualiser by changing the background variable in your theme:

-`--audioviz-background: rgb(50,50,50);`
+``
+.vp-audioviz-bar {
+  background: #7289da;
+}
+``

 ### Download